hylandtechoutreach/ucs/MoreCss/StudentDesc.md

 # More CSS
 Learn how to style elements more specifically with CSS classes.
-Start by reviewing the PowerPoint presentation.
-After that, complete the [Rainbow Poem Code-Along](RainbowPoemCodeAlong.md) activity, and work on the [Self-Paced Work](SelfPacedWork.md).

 ## Do Now: Form
 [Click here to fill out the form.](https://forms.office.com/r/Qccjb4ZFkK)